melvinkcx/private-file-saver/README.md

 AWS S3 is commercial-use cloud storage (object store) that provides end-to-end encryption, makes data stored inaccessible to cloud providers.

+No one should be allowed to snoop into our privacy.
+I appreciate if you could give this project a ⭐ star ⭐ so it can reach more privacy-savvy audience like you.

 #### Features:
 - Sync local files to AWS S3 bucket
 - No installation required!
 Download and run, that's it